freeCodeCamp/guide/src/pages/agile/sprint-planning-meetings/index.md

 ---
 ## Sprint Planning Meetings

+We hold a sprint planning meeting to plan what the team will build in the upcoming sprint and how the team will build it.

 **Participants:** Delivery Team, Scrum Master, Product Owner, and Business Analyst (or Subject Matter Expert) **When:** Before the Sprint
 **Duration:** Minumum 2 hours